MS-14A Gelgoog

-The MS-14A Gelgoog was a high efficiency general purpose mobile suit mass produced by the Principality of Zeon.
+The MS-14A Gelgoog was a mass-produced high performance mobile suit produced by Zeonic for the Principality of Zeon.
+It was intended to be a replacement for the aging MS-06F Zaku II as Zeon’s mainline mobile suit.

 History

-After the Earth Federation‘s deployment of the RX-78-2 Gundam during the One Year War, Zeon responded by changing its mobile suit development plans.
-Work on the high performance mobile suit MS-11 Gelgoog was abruptly cancelled.
-Zeon wanted its new mobile suits to be able to equip handheld beam armaments.
+After the Earth Federation’s deployment of the RX-78-2 Gundam during the One Year War, Zeon responded by changing its mobile suit development plans.
+Work on the high performance mobile suit MS-11 Gelgoog was cancelled as Zeon wanted its new mobile suits to be able to equip handheld beam armaments.
 The model number MS-11 was reassigned to the Act Zaku from the Pezun Project.

-The Gelgoog project was rebooted under the model number MS-14 and it led to the development of the experimental YMS-14S Gelgoog Commander Type.
-Thirty units were produced and they were deployed in October UC 0079.
+The Gelgoog project was rebooted as the fourteenth line of mobile suits, leading to the experimental YMS-14S Gelgoog.
+Thirty units were produced and deployed in October UC 0079.
 Twenty-nine units were assigned to Zeon’s elite Ace Corps in the Corregidor Shoal Zone for field testing.
-The beam rifle technology proved to be successful and the Gelgoog Commander Type was optimised for mass production as the MS-14A Gelgoog.
+The beam rifle technology proved successful and the Gelgoog Commander Type was optimised for mass production as the MS-14A Gelgoog.

 Design